JakeSteam/blog-programming/_posts/2018-11-02-developing-android-apps-with-firebase-cloud-functions.md

 });
 ```

 Save and redeploy the functions, and your custom function is now ready to be called.
 Note that to return data we just used `return x`, instead of the `response.send(x)` required by `onRequest` functions.
-Google’s example `index.js`> contains [more complex examples](https://github.com/firebase/quickstart-js/blob/master/functions/functions/index.js) that may be useful for further work.
+Google's example `index.js`> contains [more complex examples](https://github.com/firebase/quickstart-js/blob/master/functions/functions/index.js) that may be useful for further work.

 Time to programmatically call our new function from inside an app!